 Cambridge to the Mall in London, taking in the Olympic Park, and other

 The route of Stage One of the 2014 Tour de France, on 5th July 2014, is from Leeds to Harrogate, via the Yorkshire Dales.
-It's 190km, according to the Tour de France map, but comes to 203km on route mapping websites.
-This is probably because the official distance begins when the racing starts at Harewood, and does not include the section from Leeds, which is a procession where the riders must stay together behind a race organisers' vehicle.
+It's 190.5km, or 119mi.
+The official distance begins when the racing starts at Harewood, and does not include the section from Leeds, which is a départ fictif, or ceremonial start.

 The last 60km of Stage One are mainly flat, and it is expected to end in a bunch sprint in Harrogate

-Stage One begins outside the Town Hall in Leeds, and picks up the A61, which is urban dual carriageway at first, with plenty of roundabouts.
+Stage One begins outside the Town Hall in Leeds, and picks up the A61, which is urban dual carriageway.
 The A61 crosses the Leeds Ring Road between Moortown and Moor Allerton, then emerges into the countryside by Alwoodley Gates school, heading for Harewood House.

 The riders will go in procession to Harewood, where they'll pause in the grounds, to be greeted by a VVIP, and the people attending the Festival of Cycling there.
-When they exit the grounds of Harewood House, they'll take a left turn onto the A659, for a flat ride along the river Wharfe, via Pool to Otley.
-From Harewood, the racing starts.
+When they exit the grounds of Harewood House, the racing starts, and they'll take a left turn onto the A659, for a flat ride along the river Wharfe, via Pool to Otley.

-The riders will have to make a sharp right/left dogleg in the centre of Otley, that anyone who has crawled through the town by car will remember.
-Otley is the home town of Lizzie Armitstead, silver medallist in the women's road race at the 2012 London Olympics.
+The riders will have to make a sharp right/left dogleg in the centre of Otley, the home town of Lizzie Armitstead, silver medallist in the women's road race at the 2012 London Olympics.
 She is patron of Otley's thriving cycle club.

 Read more about Stage One of the Tour de France 2014...

 The route of Stage Two of the 2014 Tour de France, on 6th July 2014, is from York to Sheffield, via Howarth, Hebden Bridge, Huddersfield, and Holmfirth.
-It's 200km, according to the Tour de France map, and a little further on route mapping websites, probably due to a neutralised section at the start as the riders process through York.
+It's 201km, or 126mi, from the start of the racing outside York.
+The ceremonial start is at York racecourse.